sybrew/the-seo-framework/readme.txt

 		* `the_seo_framework_enable_noindex_no_posts`, useful for overriding the 404-protection for "empty" archives.
 	* **Improved:**
 		* `the_seo_framework_robots_meta_array` now affects the sitemap.
 Be wary of performance issues!
+* **Other:**
+	* Introduced the `tsfLePostData`-container.
+This helps assert post data for list-edit, such as whether the post is the front page.

 TODO fix the tooltip actions in media.js
 	-> Did I make a note of this?
 Has it to do with dynamic loading of the on-hover elements, such as in Local?